The Battlefield Promotion

 The immediate damage is obvious: an unqualified person in a role they’re not ready for.
 The secondary and tertiary effects are worse.
 A single battlefield promotion is a virus that spreads through the organization.

+Trust evaporates first.
+The message to everyone else is that performance doesn’t matter, what matters is being in the right place at the right time, or knowing the right people.
 The career ladder becomes fiction.
 All those carefully defined levels and competencies?
 Theater.
-High performers get cynical and disengaged.
+High performers get cynical.
 The politically savvy learn that the real game isn’t impact, it’s alignment and visibility.

 The Antidote

-Transparent, calibrated promotion processes.
 Promotions should happen on a predictable cadence, judged by a calibrated committee against clearly articulated criteria.
-Any off-cycle promotion must face the same scrutiny and require a higher burden of proof.
+Any off-cycle promotion must face the same scrutiny; higher burden of proof, not lower.
 Make the bar explicit: what specific evidence demonstrates this person is ready for this level?
+Alongside that, every leader should be able to answer “Who are your potential successors?” in any leadership review.
+If the answer is “I don’t know” or “Nobody,” that’s a gap that needs immediate attention.

 What It Reveals